abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_5_Variables_Dtypes/Section_5.md

 - *Declaring variables*: Specifying the type of variable followed by the variable name.

-    - Specifies to the compiler how a particular varible will be used by the program.
+    - Specifies to the compiler how a particular variable will be used by the program.

     - *type-specifier variable-name;*.